Why Is Your Google Lighthouse Score So Important?

 We’re afraid it’s a little less romantic than that.

-But no less exciting, if the idea of a high performing website capable of converting gluts of leads gets your pulse racing (as it does ours!).
+But no less exciting, if the idea of a high-performing website capable of converting glutes of leads gets your pulse racing (as it does ours!).

 In truth, Google Lighthouse is an open-source, automated tool providing powerful insights that help you improve the quality of your web pages.

 A Google Lighthouse report lets you assess and score how positive an experience users are enjoying on your web pages, and give you extremely valuable tips on how to improve those experiences.

 No doubt you’ve heard how difficult it is to predict Google’s algorithms and when they might shift the goalposts.

 But what is clear now – and for the foreseeable future – is that Google’s really hot on user experience (UX).

 A good user experience benefits both the website users and the website owner.